 Jesus’ call to love is a call to service.
 Saint John Vianney High School offers support to our students who respond to that call of love through a variety of different opportunities:

-Saint John Vianney High School encourages its students to serve their communities through offering the Community Service Award.
-All students who perform 35 hours of service or more receive the award.
+Saint John Vianney High School encourages its students to serve their communities through offering Christian Service.
+Due to COVID Restrictions that have impacted our Service Field Trips and Service Opportunities we have reduced the Senior Graduation requirement from 30 to 15 Hours this 2020-2021 School Year.
+All students who perform 15 hours of service or more will be recognized.
 Students are responsible for logging their hours through X2Vol.
-Parents and students can access information regarding how to log hours by going to the parent and student portals of the website as well as through Blackboard.
+Parents and students can access information regarding how to log hours by going to the parent and student portals of the website as well as through Canvas.

 SENIOR SERVICE PROGRAM

-As part of their Senior year, Seniors are required to complete 30 hours of service approved by the school.
-These 30 hours count toward the 35 hours for the Community Service Award.
-Parents and students can access Senior Service Documents through the parent and student portals of the website as well as through Blackboard.
+As part of their senior year, seniors are required to complete 15 hours of service approved by the school.
+These hours count toward the 15 hours for being recognized for outstanding service to the community.
+Parents and students can access Senior Service Documents through the parent and student portals of the website as well as through Canvas.